ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 and document the components of software systems.
 While it is not a programming language per se, it serves software developers and software architects plan and design their software.
-As part of ingredient one, we briefly outline the nuts and bolts of UML here, but for the interested reader, it is referred to [[Booch et al. (2005)]](#booch2005) for an elaborate discussion.
+As part of ingredient one, we briefly outline the nuts and bolts of UML here, but for the interested reader, refer to [[Booch et al. (2005)]](#booch2005) for an elaborate discussion.

-UML includes a set of graphic notation techniques to create visual representations of software systems and is meant to simplify communication, making it easier for both, development teams and external stakeholders to understand the software design.
+UML includes a set of graphic notation techniques to create visual representations of software systems and is meant to simplify communication, making it easier for both development teams and external stakeholders to understand the software design.
 Moreover, it incentivises forward planning of a structured API, rather than having to retroactively standardise a poorly designed API in the future.
 This is particularly helpful in a collaborative setting.